damiancalabresi/msml602-final-project/MSML602 - Damian Calabresi - Final Project - Report.md

 # The Correlation Between Democratic Governance and Women's Rights: A Global Analysis of Gender Equality in Democratic and Autocratic Regimes

 ## Abstract
 Across the globe, the decline of democracy has been accompanied by a marked regression in women's rights, along with a broader reduction in human rights protections.
 Far-right political movements have gained traction, fueling a conservative ideological resurgence that challenges gender equality and often portrays feminist policies as threats to traditional societal structures.
 This ideological backslash affects not only women's rights but also the human rights framework that promotes equality and justice for all.
 On the other side, left-leaning governments, mostly formed during socialist and communist revolutions, implement profound changes in societal structures, human right policies, and public government access.

-This relationship between democracy and human rights, especially women's rights, was investigated while considering each country's cultural, religious, and economic values.
-This study found that women equality is directly related to the level of democracy in a country when considering countries from America, Europe, and Asia.
-This correlation is stronger when we analyze which countries provide a legal framework that brings women equality in a marriage to a man, when pension benefits are the same for both genders, countries with equal pay initiatives mandated by law, and those with maternity leave policies.
-The correlation is milder when analyzing countries from Africa or Oceania.
+This study investigates the relationship between democracy and human rights, with a focus on women’s rights, while accounting for cultural, religious, and economic contexts.
+It finds that women's equality is strongly correlated with democratic governance, particularly in countries across the Americas, Europe, and Asia.
+The correlation is especially pronounced in legal frameworks addressing equality in marriage, pension benefits, equal pay, and maternity leave.
+The relationship is weaker in countries in Africa and Oceania.

 ## I. Introduction
 ### A. Context

 The second half of the 20th century saw significant progress in women’s rights, alongside the broader defense of human rights (Behr, Perrint, Hyland, & Trumbic, 2024).
-Over time, various achievements in different parts of the world led to both advances and setbacks in areas such as abortion rights, women’s suffrage and government representation, workplace equality, and seeking justice in cases of violence against women .
+Over time, various achievements in different parts of the world led to both advances and setbacks in areas such as abortion rights, women’s suffrage and government representation, workplace equality, and access to justice in cases of gender-based violence.

 Some of the rights secured by feminist movements include mobility, freedom, and travel independence; anti-harassment and anti-discrimination protections in the workplace; equal pay for work of equal value; participation in the industrial workforce; equality in marriage and divorce laws; condemnation of domestic violence; maternity leave and protections for pregnant workers; access to credit and business participation; equal inheritance and administrative authority; recognition of non-monetary household contributions; access to pensions and retirement programs; and childcare benefits.

-These achievements have often been realized in a select group of countries, typically those aligned with democratic and progressive values.
-Progress is neither linear nor guaranteed.
+These advancements have typically occurred in countries aligned with democratic and progressive governance.
+However, progress is neither linear nor guaranteed.
 The feminist movement has encountered setbacks during periods of cultural shifts, economic downturns, or a return to conservative governments.

 The presence of checks and balances (Ortiz, Allen, Nagel, & Smith, 2023) among government branches is an important tool to protect human rights and promote equality in a civic society.

 ### B. Motivation

-Over the last decade, a resurgence of conservative ideologies and authoritarian, populist leaders—predominantly from far-right backgrounds—has compromised these checks and balances while targeting feminist movements and women’s rights as part of broader campaigns against democratic principles and human rights protections (Grzebalska & Pető, 2018).
+Over the last decade, a resurgence of conservative ideologies and authoritarian, populist leaders—predominantly from far-right backgrounds—has compromised these institutional safeguards while targeting feminist movements and women’s rights as part of broader campaigns against democratic principles and human rights protections [2].
 This backlash manifests through:

-* **Rhetorical Attacks**: Public discourse that undermines gender equality policies, often framing them as threats to traditional gender roles and family structures.
+* **Rhetorical Attacks**: Public narratives that undermines gender equality policies, often framing them as threats to traditional gender roles and family structures.
 * **Policy Regression**: Rollback of provisions related to gender equality, reproductive rights, and mechanisms safeguarding women against violence.
 * **Political Marginalization**: Attempts to diminish women’s political participation by promoting narratives that confine women to subordinate societal roles.